-Counseling Success Action Step #1:
+Couples Therapy Success Action Step #1:

-2. Determine Whether Assessment is Part of Your Therapist’s Process
+2. Determine Whether Assessment is Part of Your Therapist’s Process for Marriage Counseling

-Counseling Success Action Step #2:
+Couples Therapy Success Action Step #2:

 Address whether the therapist you’re interviewing offers assessments of your relationship over time.
-Do they appear to adequately track your progress?
+Do they appear to track your progress?
 How does the therapist plan to check in with you about the state of the relationship and the counseling process?

-Counseling Success Action Step #3
+Couples Therapy Success Action Step #3

 Ask the therapist you’re interviewing to answer honestly whether they tend to take sides in sessions.
 Acknowledge that if they say they “never” side with clients or insist that they are “always” neutral, their claim is not possible.
 Are they able to admit this?

 Professionally speaking, a therapist’s advice only inspires first-order change.
 For example, let’s say your husband spends too much time at his best friend’s house.
 Your therapist may advise you to create a new rule that limits him to 2, one-hour visits a week.
 This is fine, but those rules usually don’t work for long.
 Why?
 Because people don’t like to take other people’s advice.
 Eventually, we go back to our old habits.

-- Focus instead on therapy that produces second-order change.
+Focus instead on therapy that produces second-order change.
 This results from work that disrupts unhelpful relationship interactions.
-A therapist helps to do this in the following ways:

-Counseling Success Action Step #4
+Couples Therapy Success Action Step #4

 While it may difficult to tell whether the therapist you’re interviewing is prone to advice-giving before having a session together, do pay close attention to their proposed solutions.
-Are they quick to offer solutions that have a one-size fits all quality?
+Are they quick to offer solutions that have a one-size-fits-all quality?
 Do solutions lack depth or fail to consider the details of your situation?
 Be careful, you may find yourselves frustrated by therapy focused on short-lived, first-order changes.

 When you have a consultation, it’s important that you ascertain not only whether the therapist is a good fit for you, but that the therapist can do the same.

-Knowing their own weaknesses as a person and as a therapist is key, as it helps them determine whether they are the best choice for your case.
+Knowing their weaknesses as a person and as a therapist is key, as it helps them determine whether they are the best choice for your case.
 Sometimes they simply are not a fit.
 That’s okay.
 They should be able to say so and refer you elsewhere.

-Counseling Success Action Step #5
+Couples Therapy Success Action Step #5

 How does the therapist you’re interviewing use their initial consultation with you?